The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-Now consider the reamining cases where $\hat{\N}_1$ is not a $\TT^2$-bundle over $\SS^1$ modelled on $Sol$.
-Using the Seifert invariants obtained by algorithm $\mathfrak{Top4}$ (Lemma \ref{seifertinvariant}) one decides which vertex subgroup is a Seifert subgroup and among them which comes from a $\TT^2\times \I$ piece (those with basis an annulus and no exceptionnal fiber); note that the latter correspond to vertex subgroups which are free abelian with rank 2 (Theorem 10.5, \cite{hempel}).
-Use the following process to find all elements in vertex subgroups conjugate to $u$ in $H_{\v}$:\\ -- If $H_{\v}$ is not a Seifert vertex subgroup; then according to proposition 4.1 \cite{cp3mg}, $u$ is conjugate in $H_{\v}$ to at most 1 element lying in at most one edge subgroup that, using Theorem 6.3 of \cite{cp3mg}, one determines as well as a conjugating element in $H_{\v}$.\\ -- If $H_\v\simeq \ZZ$; $u$ lies in the two edge subgroups and is not conjugate in $H_\v$ to any other element.\\ -- If $H_\v$ is a Seifert vertex subgroup and $H_\v\not\simeq\ZZ$.
-According to proposition 4.1 \cite{cp3mg}, either $u$ is conjugate in $H_\v$ to at most 1 element lying in at most one edge subgroup, or $u$ lies in a {\sl fiber} of $H_\v$, {\it i.e.} is a power of a regular fiber in a Seifert fibration of the corresponding piece and $u$ lies in the intersection of all edge subgroups in $H_\v$.
-One decides using Proposition 5.1 of \cite{cp3mg} (note also that deciding whether $u$ lies in a fiber of $H_\v$ is easily done by checking with a solution to the word problem whether for all generators $s$ of $H_\v$, $sus^{-1}=u^{\pm 1}$, cf. Lemma II.4.2.(i) \cite{js}).
+Now consider the remaining cases when $\widehat{\N}_1$ is not a $\TT^2$-bundle over $\SS^1$ modeled on $Sol$.
+Using the Seifert invariants obtained by the algorithm $\mathfrak{Top4}$ (Lemma \ref{seifertinvariant}) one decides which vertex subgroup is a Seifert subgroup and among them which comes from a $\TT^2\times \I$ piece (those with basis an annulus and no exceptional fiber); note that the latter correspond to vertex subgroups which are free abelian with rank 2 (Theorem 10.5, \cite{hempel}).
+Use the following process to find all elements in vertex subgroups conjugate to $u$ in $H_{\v}$:\\ -- If $H_{\v}$ is not a Seifert vertex subgroup; then according to \cite[Proposition 4.1]{cp3mg}, $u$ is conjugate in $H_{\v}$ to at most 1 element lying in at most one edge subgroup, that using \cite[Theorem 6.3]{cp3mg}, one finds together with a conjugating element in $H_{\v}$.\\ -- If $H_\v\simeq \ZZ$; $u$ lies both in the two edge subgroups and is not conjugate in $H_\v$ to any other element.\\ -- If $H_\v$ is a Seifert vertex subgroup and $H_\v\not\simeq\ZZ$.
+According to \cite[Proposition 4.1]{cp3mg}, either $u$ is conjugate in $H_\v$ to at most 1 element lying in at most one edge subgroup, or $u$ lies in a {\sl fiber} of $H_\v$, {\it i.e.} is a power of a regular fiber in a Seifert fibration of the corresponding piece and $u$ lies in the intersection of all edge subgroups in $H_\v$.
+One decides using \cite[Proposition 5.1]{cp3mg} (note also that deciding whether $u$ lies in a fiber of $H_\v$ is easily done by checking with a solution to the word problem whether for all generators $s$ of $H_\v$, $sus^{-1}=u^{\pm 1}$, cf. \cite[Lemma II.4.2.(i)]{js}).

-Pursue the process with the successive conjugates in the edge subgroups obtained, the acylindricity of $\Ng_1$ (Lemma 4.1, \cite{cp3mg}) ensures that it finally stops and one finally obtains a finite list of all elements in vertex and edge subgroups to which $u$ is conjugate, as well as conjugating elements.
+Pursue the process with the successive conjugates in the edge subgroups obtained, the acylindricity of $\Ng_1$ (\cite[Lemma 4.1]{cp3mg}) ensures that it finally stops and one finally obtains a finite list of all elements in vertex and edge subgroups to which $u$ is conjugate, as well as conjugating elements.